twosigma/beakerx-www/_home_subpages/index.md

 ## Interactive Tables

-Our table widget automatically recognizes pandas dataframes and allows you to search, sort, drag, filter, format, select, graph, hide, pin, and export to CSV or clipboard.
+BeakerX's table widget automatically recognizes pandas dataframes and allows you to search, sort, drag, filter, format, select, graph, hide, pin, and export to CSV or clipboard.
 This makes connecting to spreadsheets quick and easy.